[Root] / Extensibility / Best Practices Guide

 What should be asserted

-Assertions base class
+Assertions for base class

 Generic assertions class